How To Convince Leadership Content Marketing For Nonprofits Matters

 You would, however, be wrong to assume content is the most influential ranking factor.

-Of Google’s over 200 ranking factors, backlinks matter most.
+Of Google’s over 200 ranking factors, backlinks have become the focus of those in the SEO community.

 You can blog, create hundreds of pages, share content on social media and still have little to no readership.